 An acne lesion forms when a sebaceous follicle becomes clogged.
 There is a variety of factors that can cause this.

-- An overgrowth of the bacteria, Propionibacterium acnes (P. acnes), can worsen the inflammation of an acne lesion.
-P. acnes resides in the skin of people with and without acne and obtains its nutrients from sebum.
-When there is an excessive amount of sebum, however, P. acnes begins to overgrow, which produces an overabundance of byproducts of bacterial growth.
+An overgrowth of the bacteria, Cutibacterium acnes (C. acnes), can worsen the inflammation of an acne lesion.
+C. acnes resides in the skin of people with and without acne and obtains its nutrients from sebum.
+When there is an excessive amount of sebum, however, C. acnes begins to overgrow, which produces an overabundance of byproducts of bacterial growth.
 These byproducts include proteins called proteases, hyaluronidases, and molecules called chemotactic factors.
 They are pro-inflammatory, meaning that they stimulate the immune system to respond and cause immune-cells to travel to the acne lesion.
 This worsens the inflammation characteristic of the acne lesion.1,2

 Although acne researchers understand that these factors play a role in the development of acne, they do not know which factor leads to the next and ultimately creates an acne lesion.
 However, researchers have been able to sketch out the main steps of acne lesion development.
 Let's have a close look.

 The first step in acne development is the formation of a microcomedone, which more commonly is known as a "clogged pore."
 A microcomedone is small and cannot be seen with the naked eye.
 Its formation triggers a series of events that can block the escape of sebum, which normally drains to the surface, from the pore.
 Sometimes the microcomedone can become unclogged on its own.
 However, if it does not, the buildup of sebum causes the pore to swell, forming a comedone.
 Comedones are visible to the naked eye, and there are two types: closed comedones (whiteheads) and open comedones (blackheads).